react-dnd/react-dnd/docs/01 Top Level API/DragSource.md

-DragSource (higher-order component)
+DragSource
 ===================

 Wrap your component with `DragSource` to make it dragggable.
-It accepts three required parameters:
+It is a higher-order component that accepts three required parameters:

 * a constant uniquely identifying the kind of data being dragged;
 * a specification object that lets you react to the drag events;